Insta360Develop/CameraSDK-iOS/README.md

 }];
 ```

-The HDR synthesis algorithm library is divided into two types: ONE X recommends `INSHDRLibInsImgProc`.
+You can choose the following two lib for HDR synthesis, and the preferred lib is `INSHDRLibInsImgProc`.

 ```Objective-C
 typedef NS_ENUM(NSUInteger, INSHDRLib) {